likethetree/likethetree.github.io/index.markdown

 <p>I utilized a text-encoding web-program named <a href="https://leaf-writer.leaf-vre.org/">Leaf-Writer</a> to annotate all keywords, dates, and locations within the text.
 Subsequently, I linked each of the keywords to a comprehensive reference list, ensuring accessibility and clarity for all readers.
 Ultimately, my objective with this project is to encode all 33 books in the Dear Canada series, furnishing them with links to the <a href="https://likethetree.github.io/reference/">reference list</a>.
 This will facilitate effortless access to unfamiliar terms, thereby aiding individuals in expanding their knowledge and understanding.</p>

+<p>XML and other text encoding languages play a crucial role in enhancing textual information by leveraging the way computers read and store data.
+While dealing with a vast amount of physical text poses significant challenges, digital tools offer numerous possibilities for textual analysis and manipulation.
+With these tools, intricate tasks that were once daunting become more manageable, opening up new avenues for exploring and understanding text on a deeper level.
+XML files can also easily be converted into spreadsheets using programs like Excel or other similar software.
+This conversion process facilitates further exploration and analysis of the data contained within the XML files.
+By converting XML data into a spreadsheet format, users can manipulate and analyze the information more intuitively, allowing for deeper insights and uncovering patterns that might not be immediately apparent from the raw XML data.
+This flexibility enhances the usability and accessibility of the data, making it easier to extract valuable insights and information.</p>

 <img src="/images/Twenty-First Century Woman.jpg">

 <h3>February 14th, 2024</h3>